Shopify/quilt/packages/react-i18n/README.md

 The provided `i18n` object exposes many useful methods for internationalizing your apps.
 You can see the full details in the [`i18n` source file](https://github.com/Shopify/quilt/blob/main/packages/react-i18n/src/i18n.ts), but you will commonly need the following:

-- `formatNumber()`: formats a number according to the locale.
+- `formatNumber()`: formats a number in the latin numbering system according to the locale.
 You can optionally pass an `as` option to format the number as a currency or percentage; in the case of currency, the `defaultCurrency` supplied to the i18n `I18nContext.Provider` component will be used where no custom currency code is passed.
 - `unformatNumber()`: converts a localized number string to a number string parseable by JavaScript.
 Example: `123.456,45 => 123456.45`
-- `formatCurrency()`: formats a number as a currency according to the locale.
+- `formatCurrency()`: formats a number as a currency in the latin numbering system according to the locale.
 Its behaviour depends on the `form:` option.
   - if `form: 'short'` is given, then a possibly-ambiguous short form is used, consisting of the bare symbol if the currency has a symbol, or the ISO 4217 code if there is no symbol for that currency.
 Examples: `CHF 1.25`, `€1.25`, `OMR 1.250`, `$1.25`
   - if `form: 'none'` is given, the number will be formatted with currency rules but will not include a currency symbol or ISO code in the string.
 Examples: `1,234.56`, `1 234,56`
   - if `form: 'explicit'` is given, then the result will be the same as for `short`, but will append the ISO 4217 code if it is not already present